Child Support Lawyer in Irvine, CA

 The guideline amount, once determined by the court, will be fixed in a court order and shall bind the parents unless significant changes in the circumstances of one or both parents warrant a modification of the child support order.

 A modification of the child support order may only be granted in situations where the person seeking a change alleges and proves a significant change in:

 - The time-share or amount of time that the child spends with each parent

 Parents who are falling behind with their child support payments due to job loss or some severe situation must contact their attorney immediately about their current circumstances.
 A serious reason behind a parent’s default in child support payment will not excuse that parent from paying support until the court changes the child support order.
 Contact your attorney about missed payments and the possibility of changing the child support order due to recent developments in your life.

 Note that an application for a change in the amount of child support will subject the current situation, particularly the income of the parents and the time-share with the child, to review, making it possible for the amount of child support to either increase or decrease, depending on the assessment of the court.
 It’s absolutely important to discuss the potential impact of the changed circumstances with your child support attorney who can assess your situation and advise you before you file or present your pleadings for modification or change in court.

 On the other hand, a parent who does not receive the ordered amount of child support needs to notify their family law attorney about the other party’s default or failure to provide support.
 Your attorney can make use of existing remedies for collecting unpaid child support such as a wage assignment or garnishment of the defaulting parent’s salaries or wages.

-In Mission Viejo, California, the family law attorney at the Law Office of Landon C. Villavaso have been helping families move on with their lives by obtaining or modifying child support orders according to their needs and circumstances.
+In Irvine, California, the family law attorney at the Law Office of Landon C. Villavaso have been helping families move on with their lives by obtaining or modifying child support orders according to their needs and circumstances.
 We invite you to call us at (949) 257-5188 to learn more about how we can help you today.